blitz-js/blitzjs.com/README.md

 ## Website

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This awesome and mind blowing website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 ### Installation